 IFETEL (Instituto Federal de Telecomunicaciones or the Mexican Federal Telecommunications Institute), formerly known as COFETEL, regulates products using Bluetooth, Wi-Fi, 3G/4G, or radio frequency technologies.
 Equipment that connects to the PSTN, satellite, and other types of devices also require IFETEL type approval.

-Testing is required for equipment using the frequency bands 902-928 MHz, 2400-2483.5 MHz, and 5725-5850 MHz.
-LARCG typically needs two samples (one radiate, one conducted) for IFETEL testing in Mexico.
+Testing is required for Cellular equipment or devices using the frequency bands 902-928 MHz, 2400-2483.5 MHz, and 5725-5850 MHz.
+LARCG will need samples for IFETEL testing in Mexico to complete the certification process.
 LARCG will assist with importation of the samples and arrange for testing of the equipment in Mexico.
-Modular and system approval may be possible depending on the equipment.

 Special labeling is also required.